pandeypooja21/code-sync/README.md

-#Sync-code - AI Assisted Code Editor with Real-Time Collaboration
+## Sync-code - AI Assisted Code Editor with Real-Time Collaboration

 ## Overview

-SynapseCode is a lightweight, AI-assisted code editor designed to empower developers with real-time multi-user collaboration and advanced AI-driven features.
-Built with a secure and intuitive workspace, SynapseCode not only supports live code editing and file management but also enhances productivity with AI-powered linting, auto-completion, documentation generation, and syntax correction.
+SyncCode is a lightweight, AI-assisted code editor designed to empower developers with real-time multi-user collaboration and advanced AI-driven features.
+Built with a secure and intuitive workspace, SyncCode not only supports live code editing and file management but also enhances productivity with AI-powered linting, auto-completion, documentation generation, and syntax correction.

 ## Problem Statement